 Farmington Trust Award for Religious Education 1999

-He also teaches on the PGDE Secondary RE Specialist, B Ed Primary and the M Educ Primary, specialising in inter-disciplinary approaches, drawing on the sciences, arts and religious studies to inform an approach uynderpinned by a commitment to education for sustainability.
-He lectures on Hinduism for Theology and Religious Studies in the School of Critical Studies.
+He also teaches on the M Educ, specialising in inter-disciplinary approaches, drawing on the sciences, arts and religious studies to inform an approach underpinned by a commitment to education for sustainability.
+He has lectured on Hinduism for Theology and Religious Studies in the School of Critical Studies.
 He supervises dissertations at different academic levels, and has contributed to the Hunterian Museum's series of lunchtime talks on objects from their collections.